ni li ilo sona nanpa wan mi.

 The emulator is entirely handmade and its code is available on the GitHub repo.

-It’s not as cool as the original (plastic) but it works the same, has the same front dimensions and only costs about $30.
+It’s not as amazing as the original (this one is made out of plastic) but it works the same, has the same front dimensions and only costs only about $30.
 At least now, I have a Kenbak-1 on my shelf that I can program games on when I get bored (okay I rarely get bored…)!